Waddesdon Manor: Architecture

 Prior to the construction of Waddesdon Manor, no house existed on the site.
 Ferdinand de Rothschild wanted a house in the style of the great Renaissance châteaux of the Loire Valley.
 Ferdinand chose as his architect Gabriel-Hippolyte Destailleur.
 Destailleur was already experienced in working in this style, having overseen the restoration of many châteaux in that region, in particular that of the Château de Mouchy.

 Through Destailleur's vision, Waddesdon embodied an eclectic style based on the châteaux so admired by his patron, Baron Ferdinand.
 The towers at Waddesdon were based on those of the Château de Maintenon, and the twin staircase towers, on the north facade, were inspired by the staircase tower at the Château de Chambord.
 However, following the theme of unparalleled luxury at Waddesdon, the windows of the towers at Waddesdon were glazed, unlike those of the staircase at Chambord.
 They are also far more ornate.

 The structural design of Waddesdon was not entirely retrospective.
 Hidden from view were the most modern innovations of the late 19th century including a steel frame, which took the strain of walls on the upper floors, and which consequently permitted the layout of these floors to differ completely from the lower floors.
 The house also had hot and cold running water in its bathrooms, central heating, and an electric bell system to summon the numerous servants.
 The building contractor was Edward Conder & Son.

-After the Manor was completed in 1883, Ferdinand quickly decided it was too small, as his architect had prophesied.
+After the manor was completed in 1883, Ferdinand quickly decided it was too small, as his architect had prophesied.
 The Bachelors' Wing to the east was extended after 1885 and the Morning Room, built in late-Gothic style, was added to the west after 1888.
-The stables to the west of the Manor were built in 1884.
+The stables to the west of the manor were built in 1884.
 Ferdinand and his stud groom devised the plan, working with Conder.
-Destailleur designed the façades in a French 17th-century style.
+Destailleur designed the facades in a French 17th-century style.

-Wine Cellars
+Wine cellars

-The Wine Cellars in the Manor were created during the Centenary Restoration and opened in 1994.
+The wine cellars in the manor were created during the centenary restoration and opened in 1994.
 They are modelled on the private cellars at Château Lafite Rothschild.
 More than 15,000 bottles are stored in the Cellars, some 150 years old, the majority from the Château Lafite Rothschild and Château Mouton Rothschild estates.
 It is the largest private collection of Rothschild wines in the world.
 There are also wine labels designed by artists such as Salvador Dalí and Andy Warhol.